robertorcosta/azure-docs.pt-br/articles/active-directory/develop/msal-net-migration.md

 ### <a name="scopes-to-request-in-the-case-of-client-credential-flow--daemon-app"></a>Escopos a serem solicitados no caso de fluxo de credencial do cliente/aplicativo daemon

 No caso do fluxo de credencial do cliente, o escopo a ser aprovado também seria `/.default`.
-Esse escopo diz ao Azure AD: "todas as permissões de nível de aplicativo que o administrador consentiu no registro do aplicativo.
+Este escopo diz ao Azure AD: "todas as permissões de nível de aplicativo que o administrador consentiu no registro do aplicativo.

 ## <a name="adal-to-msal-migration"></a>Migração de ADAL para MSAL